koolmonke/extends/README.md

 # extends
-A simple Python library that adds a decorator which helps extend functionality of classes by new methods without inheritanting them
+A simple Python library that adds a decorator which helps extend functionality of classes by new methods without inheriting them

 # Example
 ```python3